-Take advantage of safety workshops offered by your workers' compensation insurance company (e.g., those offered by MEMIC can be seen by going to its Web site (www.memic.com) and clicking on "Workshop schedule"); the resources provided by relevant state or federal agencies; the industry-specific programs presented by trade associations; and any training offered by, for example, the local fire department (first aid, CPR, fire prevention, etc.).
+Take advantage of safety workshops and webinars offered by your workers' compensation insurance company (e.g., those offered by MEMIC can be seen by going to www.memic.com and clicking on "Workplace Safety", and then "Workshops & Webinars"); the resources provided by relevant state or federal agencies; the industry-specific programs presented by trade associations; and any training offered by, for example, the local fire department (e.g., First Aid, CPR, Fire Prevention, etc.).
 Many of these are free or low-cost.

-In addition, there are a number of unique services available at MEMIC's Web site:
+In addition, there are a number of unique services available at MEMIC's website for policyholders.